2000s: Electronics

 ATM crime in Europe jumped to €485m (£423m) in 2008 following a 149% rise in attacks on cash machines.
 Gangs are turning to Bluetooth wireless technology to transmit card and personal identification number (PIN) details to nearby laptops and using increasingly sophisticated techniques to skim cards.

 Portable laptops became popular during the late 2000s.

 More conventional smash-and-grab attacks are also on the rise, says Enisa, the European Network and Information Security Agency.
-It reports a 32% rise in physical attacks on ATMs, ranging from ram raids to the use of rotary saws, blowtorches and diamond drills.
-It blames the increase on gangs from eastern Europe.
+It reports a 32% rise in physical robberies on ATMs, ranging from ram raids to the use of rotary saws, blowtorches and diamond drills.
+It blames the increase on criminal gangs from eastern Europe.